Who We Are

-Mr. Stephen Weiner is the Chair of Mintz Levin’s Health Law practice.
+Mr. Stephen Weiner is the Founding Chair of Mintz Levin’s National Health Law practice.
 He has had over 30 years of experience in the health care field as a policy maker, educator and attorney.
 He represents health care service providers in a broad array of legal matters.
 He works and has worked with providers in undertaking strategic positioning; structuring payer strategies and clinical integration initiatives; and in mergers, acquisitions, strategic affiliations, “demergers” and joint venture arrangements, including between tax-exempt and for-profit organizations.
 He has also been involved in a number of international health care activities, including participating in the structuring of the health care regulatory system for the Dubai Health Care City (DHCC), where he now serves as one of the five members of the DHCC licensing board.
 Domestically, Mr. Weiner has been very active with regard to the development and implementation of Massachusetts’ signature health care reform program and its state-initiated efforts to promote interoperable electronic health records, as well as with legislative efforts to restructure the health care payment and delivery system in Massachusetts.

 In addition, Mr. Weiner represents health care providers in developing, monitoring and restructuring relationships between hospitals and physicians; regulatory and reimbursement matters, including licensure, certification and determination (certificate) of need proceedings, managed care contracting, Medicare reimbursement and appeals, and Medicaid and uncompensated care pool reimbursement; general contracting; and, for academic medical centers specifically, clinical research, conflict of interest, relationships with affiliated medical schools and relationships with federally qualified community health centers.